Online MHA Program Curriculum

 Cultivate critical/analytical thinking.

-Strategic Management and Entrepreneurship for Healthcare Organizations
+Strategic Management for Healthcare Organizations

 This course focuses on questions of mission and vision ("What areas or activities should we be working in?") and on questions of strategy and operations ("How can we perform effectively in this area?").
 We will cover both strategy formulation ("What should our strategy be?") and strategy implementation ("What do we need to do to make this strategy work?").